theam/haskell-do-contrib/README.md

-# haskell-do-contrib
+# 📚🔌 - Haskell.do Contrib
-📚🔌 - A set of libraries and exports that play well with Haskell.do
+A set of libraries and exports that play well with Haskell.do